Can you fry crackling?

-Well, the answer is yes, it IS possible to make pork crackling in a frying pan.
-But are the results any good?
+Is it even possible?
+Well, the answer is yes you can.
+It is possible to make pork crackling in a frying pan.

-If you don't have a regular oven, or don't want to turn the oven on for just one thing, then using a frying pan and cooking on the stovetop could be the answer to your prayers!
+Well, if you don't have a regular oven.
+If you don't want to turn the oven on for just one little thing.
+There are many reasons when using a frying pan and shallow frying the raw pork rind rind on the cooker top could be the answer to your prayers!

-Based on buying the pork rind in one big sheet, as we do...
+This is based on buying the pork rind in one big sheet (maybe from Morrison's) as we do...

-Place the pork rind on a large plate and put it in the microwave for a few minutes. keep an eye on it, you don't want to properly cook it.
-Just microwave it until some of the rind is hot and just starting to cook.
-Do not overcook, or try to cook it all.
-What you are trying to do at this point is to soften the rind for cutting.
-Once soft, the rind is super easy to cut, which is important, because raw pork rind is difficult to cut (*see below).
+Pork rind is hard to cut (*see below).
+So, place the pork rind on a large plate and put it in the microwave for a few minutes. keep an eye on it, you don't want to properly cook it.
+You just want to microwave it until some of the rind is hot and just starting to cook.

 *Raw pork rind is a nightmare to cut.

 If the knife you use is not sharp, you have no hope of cutting raw pork rind.
 If the knife is sharp you may be able to cut it, but be very careful.
 You will probably cut more of your hand than the rind (you have been warned).
 Some people even use a Stanley Knife to cut the rind (on a chopping board).
 This may be a good option because it's so sharp, but as before, beware, there is a very high risk that you will cut yourself.
-So, my advice just don't cut it raw, microwave it first.
+So, my advice is... don't cut raw pork rind, microwave it first.

 How to Make Pork Crackling in a Frying Pan